usgs/wdfn-blog/content/boxplot_defs.md

 `boxplot_framework`: Styling the boxplot
 ========================================

-Now, let's get our style requirements figured out.
+Let's get our style requirements figured out.
 First, we can set some basic plot elements for a theme.
 We can start with the `theme_bw` and add to that.
-Here we remove the grid, set the size of the title, bring the y ticks inside the plotting area, and remove the x ticks:
+Here we remove the grid, set the size of the title, bring the y-ticks inside the plotting area, and remove the x-ticks:

 ``` r
 theme_USGS_box <- function(base_family = "serif", ...){